emqx/emqx-docs/en_US/data-integration/rules.md

 The above SQL statement specifies the following for the rule:

-- **data source**: the messages with topic `t/#` where the client ID is `foo`.
+- **Data source**: Messages with topic `t/#` and client ID as `foo`
-- **data transformation**: The rule engine assumes that the payload is structured data (such as JSON, avro, and protobuf).
-The `payload.data` syntax is used to extract the `data` field from the payload.
-The `as` keyword is used to assign the extracted value to a new field name `d`.
-So in the above example the output data will have the following structure `{d: "value of the payload's data field"}`.
+- **Data transformation**: Extract the `data` field from the payload and assign a new field `d`.
+So in the above example, the output data will have the following structure `{d: "value of the payload's data field"}`.

 ::: tip
-The dot (".") syntax requires that the data is a structured format that EMQX supports.
-If the payload is formatted in some other way, SQL functions (such as the jq function) must be used for data type conversion.
+This example assumes the payload is structured data (such as JSON, avro, and protobuf), if the payload is formatted in some other way, you should convert the data type, for example, with the [jq function](./rule-sql-jq.md).

+EMQX has embedded rich SQL statement samples to help you get started, you can click the **SQL Example** button under the **SQL Editor** to explore.
+For more details about the SQL syntax and usages, see [SQL Syntax](./rule-sql-syntax.md).

 :::

-For more details about the SQL syntax and usages, see [SQL syntax](./rule-sql-syntax.md).

-### Actions
+### Add Actions

 Actions are components used to process the output of the rule's SQL statement and determine the final destination of the data.

-Currently rules supports the following types of actions:
+On the **Rules** page,  click the **Add Actions** button under **Actions**, you can choose to:

-* **Republish** - that republish the message to a new topic.
+- **Republish**: Republish the message to a new topic.

-* **Console Output** - that prints the output of the rule to the console.
+* **Console Output**: Print the output of the rule to the console.
 This is mainly intended for debugging purposes.

-- **Forwarding with Data Bridges** - A data bridge is a channel to an external service (typically a database, web service or message queue).
-Rules can directly use the ID of data bridge as the action.
-Please see the [documentation for data bridges](./data-bridges.md) for more details about how to uses bridges.
+- **Forwarding with Data Bridges**: Forward the processed results with data bridges.
+For details on how to create Data bridges in EMQX, see [the documentation for Data Bridges](./data-bridges.md).

-## Republish Action
+#### Republish

 The republish action is used to publish a new MQTT message.
 For example, this can be useful when one wants to send an error message back to a device.
+If you choose to Republish as the action, the following configurations should also be set:

+- **Topic**: Specify the target topic, that is, the messages that will be published to which topic.
+- **QoS** (optional): Set the QoS of the republished messages.
+- **Retain** (optional): Whether republish it as a retained message, default: **false**, set it to **${flags.retain}** if you want to keep the setting from the original message.
+- **Payload** (optional): Customize the message payload to republish, or leave it blank then EMQX will forward the message as it is.
+Support reading data using `${field}` syntax.

 ::: tip
-The republish action does not prevent the delivery of the original message.
-For example, if a "a/1" message triggers a "republish" action through a rule and sends a new message "a/2", then the "a/1" message will still be delivered to the clients subscribed to the topic.
+The republishing action does not prevent the delivery of the original message.
+For example, according to the rule, messages under topic `a/1`  will be republished under topic `a/2`, in the meantime `a/1` message will still be delivered to the clients subscribed to topic  `a/1`.
 :::

-In the republish action, you can customize the payload, topic, QoS and other parameters of the message, and fields in the rule output can be referenced as values of these parameters in the form of `${field name}`.

-## Console Action
+#### Console Output

-The console output action is used to print the result message of a rule to the console or log file
+The console output action is used to print the result message of a rule to the console or log file.

-* If the emqx is started with `emqx console`, the results will be printed to the terminal where `emqx console` was invoked.
+* If EMQX is started with `emqx console`, the results will be printed to the terminal where `emqx console` was invoked.
-* If the emqx is started with `emqx start`, the results will be printed to a log file (`erlang log.*`) under the log dir of EMQX.
+* If EMQX is started with `emqx start`, the results will be printed to a log file (`erlang log.*`) under the `log` dir of EMQX.

-### Output Format

-The first line of the output will contain the `[rule action]` header followed by the rule ID.
+The output will be in the format below
-The rest of the output is divided into two parts:

-- The `Action Data` section is the output result of the rule.
-The fields contained in `Action Data` can be referenced in the form of `${field name}` in the action parameters.

-- The `Envs` is the environment variable information available for the action.
-The environment variable information includes all available fields of the data source and other internal information related to the execution of this action.

-Example of the outputs:

 ```bash
 [rule action] rule_id1